VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     `kill failed` was expected.
 After the fix it passes.
   - Fix: when the next step's error is nil, `chainKillErr` returns `errk` unchanged.
+- [x] Copilot on PR #614 (client.go:~2533), and the gap left open in the second
+  item: when a kill reply arrived after `cmd.Wait`, the touch loop took `stateMutex` before it checked `cmdWaited`.
+Execute holds `stateMutex` for all of its post-exit work, so the touch goroutine blocked there.
+It stopped touching, and stopped handling `stopTouching`, through behaviours, unmounting, uploading and reporting.
+During a long upload, that could let the reservation's TTR run out.
+The blocking predates the second item: the old `whenKilledByServer` handler took `stateMutex` too.
+  - Red: `TestKillAfterCmdExitKeepsTouching` in jobqueue/kill_after_exit_test.go.
+The job's OnExit behaviour touches a marker, then waits until the test creates a release file.
+The test kills the job once the marker exists, and before releasing the behaviour it requires 3 more touches within 2s.
+Before the fix it failed at `Line 324` (`Expected: true`, `Actual: false`): only the touch whose reply carried the kill was made.
+After the fix it passes in 0.39s.
+  - Fix: a new `killMu` guards `killCalled` and `killCmd`, and `cmdWaited` is set under it, so the touch loop's decision to kill is ordered with the wait without a separate check before locking. `killMu` is never held across anything that blocks, or while taking `stateMutex`, so the touch loop never waits on `stateMutex`.
+  - Lock order: the only nesting is Execute briefly taking `killMu` while it holds `stateMutex`.
+The memory branch calls `killCmd` while holding `stateMutex`, but the installed `killCmd` only reads the atomic `cmdWaited`, and `killForServer` takes no locks, so neither can deadlock.
+    Execute reads `killCalled` into `serverKillCalled` under `killMu` when it sets `cmdWaited`, and nothing can set `killCalled` after that.
+  - Still true, and unchanged: once a job is killed, the manager's touch handler replies with the kill and does not refresh the TTR.
+So touches after a kill keep the loop responsive, but they do not extend the reservation.